Maine Discovery Museum: History

 In 1996, Sean Faircloth had the idea for the Maine Discovery Museum and led the project through completion of a $4.5 million facility in 2001.
 Then-Congressman John Baldacci said that Maine Discovery Museum “restored the heart” to downtown Bangor.
 At that time, the Maine Discovery Museum was the largest children's museum outside Boston in New England.

-MDM boosts three floors of interactive exhibits, including its newest addition NANO, a permanent exhibit donated by NISE Network.
+MDM boosts three floors of interactive exhibits, including its newest addition NANO, a permanent exhibit donated by the National Informal STEM Education (NISE) Network.
 NANO is an interactive exhibition of nanoscale science, engineering, and technology.
 Hands-on exhibits present the basics of nanoscience and engineering, introduce some real-world applications, and explore the societal and ethical implications of this new technology.
 MDM was selected by the NISE Network to receive this donated exhibit valued at $50,000 in recognition of their work to educate in the field of science.

 Celebrating ten years in the community, the Maine Discovery Museum was named Nonprofit of the Year in 2012 by the Bangor Region Chamber of Commerce.
 Also in 2012, MDM was chosen as the Grand Marshal of the city's historic Independence Day Parade and celebration and also launched its Capital Campaign.

 MDM is also a member of Bangor Arts, a group that strives to support the arts and cultural scene in the Bangor region.

+In February 2026, Maine Discovery Museum was announced as one of only ten Institute of Museum and Library Services (IMLS) 2025 winners of the National Medal for Museum and Library Service.
+Also in 2026, the Maine Science Festival, a program of Maine Discovery Museum, was named the Nonprofit of the Year by the Bangor Region Chamber of Commerce.